neontribe/my-best-life/content/services/brook-dash-lambeth.md

 image:
   image: img/dashlambeth.jpg
   imageAlt: Close up of three teenagers smiling
-description: "Help with any questions, issues or concerns.
-Expert-led 1-2-1 and group support sessions.
-Completely confidential.
-Free to access.
-Wellbeing support.
-Advice and support in building up a healthier lifestyle.
-Drugs and alcohol awareness.
-Harm minimisation interventions.
-Support around drugs and alcohol reduction and/or cessation.
-Relapse preventive interventions. "
+description: Free, confidential help with advice and support in building up a healthier lifestyle, especially around drugs and alcohol use.
 categories:
   category1: Drink and Drugs
   category2: My Body